ChristophePatterson/Hetaerina_titia_genome/README.md

 Because the final scaffolded assembly was created using the proprietary software HiRise it is not possible, currently, to construct the Hi-C scaffolded assembly ourselves

-From start to finish running all scripts will take approximately 5 days.
+From start to finish running all scripts will take approximately 5 days (Using a Hamilton8 Durham University's HPC).

 - 0_jellyfish.sh
 - 1_HifiAdatp-Hifiasm-purge_dups.sh